COVID-19 pandemic in Washington, D.C.

 The first cases relating to the COVID-19 pandemic in Washington, D.C., were reported on March 7, 2020.
 The city has enacted a variety of public health measures in an attempt to curb the spread of the virus, including limiting business activities, suspending non-essential work, and closing down schools.

-As of 20 December 2021, the District of Columbia has administered 1,229,170 COVID-19 vaccine doses and 85% of the population has received at least one shot while 67% were fully vaccinated.
+As of 20 December 2021, the District of Columbia had administered 1,229,170 COVID-19 vaccine doses and 85% of the population had received at least one shot while 67% were fully vaccinated.

 Preparations

 Mayor Muriel Bowser signed an executive order on February 28, 2020, that began to prepare Washington, D.C., for coronavirus impacts.
 The executive order stated that the District's Emergency Operations Center (EOC) would be activated on March 2, 2020, to begin to "coordinate inter-agency information sharing and identify logistical needs for critical incident responses."
 It was also announced that the Washington, D.C., Department of Health and the Homeland Security and Emergency Management Agency would be responsible for the response planning for COVID-19.
 On March 2, the D.C.
 Emergency Operations Center was activated at an Enhanced Watch status, per the executive order.

 On March 3, Mayor Bowser, D.C.
 Department of Health and the D.C.
 Homeland Security and Emergency Management Agency held a public briefing on the coronavirus and the District's monitoring, preparation, and response.